behave/behave/docs/new_and_noteworthy_v1.2.7.rst

     Feature: Active-Tag Example 1 with ValueObject

       @use.with_temperature.min_value=15
-      Scenario: Only run if temperature >= 15 degrees Celcius ...
+      Scenario: Only run if temperature >= 15 degrees Celsius ...

 .. code-block:: python